apocrine metaplasia

 Apocrine metaplasia

-Apocrine metaplasia describes a change where the cells normally found in a tissue are replaced by cells that resemble the apocrine cells found in the skin.
-It constitutes a benign (non-cancerous) change.
-In pathology, metaplasia is the replacement of one type of differentiated cell with another.
-Apocrine cells, characterized by their large size, round shape, …
+Apocrine metaplasia describes a change where the cells typically found in a tissue are replaced by cells that resemble the apocrine cells found in the skin.
+It is a benign (non-cancerous) change.
+In pathology, metaplasia describes the replacement of one type of differentiated cell with another.
+Normal apocrine cells Apocrine cells, characterized by their large …

 Read More »